 Marshmallow Root (Althaea officinalis)

 Marshmallow root is a classic soothing demulcent, prized for its high mucilage content that coats and protects irritated tissues.
 Traditionally used for dry coughs, sore throats, gastritis, ulcers, urinary irritation, and even topical wounds, it works by forming a moist protective layer over mucous membranes and skin.
-It is cooling, moistening, and stabilizing, making it particularly suited to dry, irritated, inflamed, or atrophic patterns.
+It is nourishing, moistening, and stabilizing, making it particularly suited to dry mucosa, irritated, inflamed, or atrophic patterns.
 Unlike stimulating herbs, it does not act directly but rather provides a nurturing environment for tissues to heal and restore resilience.

 -